gkjohnson/three-gpu-pathtracer/README.md

 setSize( size : Vector2 ) : void
 ```

+Sets the size of the target to render to.

 ### .update

 ```js
 update()
 ```

+Renders a single sample to the target.

 ### .reset

 ```js
 reset() : void
 ```

+Resets and restarts the render from scratch.

 ## PathTracingSceneGenerator